Van Dijk, Robertson and now Dembele - Premier League giants paying the price for ignoring Scottish football | Goal.com

 Van Dijk, Robertson and now Dembele - Premier League giants paying the price for ignoring Scottish football

-City manager Pep Guardiola can’t say he was not warned: it was Dembele’s second double against City in European football, taking him level with Lionel Messi and team-mate Maxwel Cornet in terms of players most prolific against the Citizens, and confirmed the striker’s knack for playing on the big stage.
+Pep Guardiola can’t say he was not warned: it was Dembele’s second double against City in European football, taking him level with Lionel Messi and team-mate Maxwel Cornet in terms of players most prolific against the Premier League club since the Catalan's appointment as manager in 2016, and confirmed the striker’s knack for playing on the big stage.

 His uncanny ability to save his best performances for clutch moments has been noted by no less a figure than Real Madrid boss Zinedine Zidane, who observed back in 2017: “I have played with the greatest strikers, Ronaldo, Thierry Henry, Raul, and you knew on the biggest occasions they would win you games – and Dembele is already showing that.”